-Financial Hardship and your Super
+Financial Hardship & Your Super

 What is Superannuation?

 When you retire, you will have a reasonable financial fund to rely on.
 You can also make your own contributions to your Super.
 Depending on your Super Fund, a percentage of your savings might be invested in stocks, in the hope your investments will bring back a higher return and boost your fund.

-In Australia, you can not access your Super before you are 55 years of age.
+In Australia, you cannot access your Super before you are 55 years of age.
 However, each fund may allow you to access your Super early through special concessions.

 Early Release of Superannuation

-- to pay for medical or dental treatment for yourself or a dependant.
+To pay for medical or dental treatment for yourself or a dependant.
 This can also include paying for the transport to the treatment.

-- to modify your home or vehicle to accommodate a severe disability for yourself or a dependent
+To modify your home or vehicle to accommodate a severe disability for yourself or a dependent.

-- to prevent your home from being sold by the lender that holds the mortgage
+To prevent your home from being sold by the lender that holds the mortgage.

-These specified compassionate grounds may be of assistance when your financial hardship is caused my illness or injury in yourself or a dependent.
+These specified compassionate grounds may be of assistance when your financial hardship is caused by illness or injury in yourself or a dependent.
 In addition to these compassionate grounds, some Super Funds might allow you to access your super early in cases of severe financial hardship.

 Severe Financial Hardship and your Super